A NSW Government website

 Munmorah Site

-The WSB project will be developed within the former Munmorah Power Station site at 301 Scenic Drive, Colongra (the Munmorah Site).
+The WSB project’s battery energy storage system will be on the site of the former Munmorah Power Station site at 301 Scenic Drive, Colongra (the Munmorah Site).

-On 2 September 2022, the Minister for Planning declared the potential development of the WSB project on the Munmorah site as Critical State Significant Infrastructure (CSSI), in recognition of the critical nature of the project to NSW’s energy security.
+On 2 September 2022, the Minister for Planning declared the potential development of the WSB project on the Munmorah site as Critical State Significant Infrastructure, in recognition of the critical nature of the project to NSW’s energy security.

 wsb-map-indicative-munmorah-site